 2.Consult your doctor: Your doctor will be able to carry out a thorough diagnosis, provide treatment and offer advice on what to do next.

 3.Avoid heavy impacts: Generally speaking, knee damage occurs as a result of playing some types of sport, such as football and rugby.

-4.Stop being mean to your knees: Avoid kneeling down, sitting cross-legged or sitting with your knees bent for long periods of time.
-Try to find a small chair or cushion to rest your knees so that they are not extended for too long at a time, but if you cannot avoid this, make sure you change your sitting position frequently.
+4.Stop being mean to your knees: All in all, avoid kneeling down, sitting cross-legged or sitting with your knees bent for long periods of time.
+Try to find a small chair or cushion to rest your knees so that they are not extended for too long at a time.
+In cases where you aren’t able to, change your sitting position frequently.

 5.Avoid overworking the knees: Try to avoid, for instance, jumping, lifting heavy objects or activities that rely on the knees working hard, such as walking on uneven ground or going up and down stairs.

-6.Exercise: Strengthening the muscles at the front of the knee joint will aide any flexing of the knee and reduce knee pain considerably.
+6.Exercise: Strengthening the muscles at the front of the knee joint will aid knee flexing.
+Consequently, knee pain reduces considerably.